Origin of Coronal Extreme Ultraviolet Shockwaves without a Coronal Mass Ejection Event: Introduction

-X-ray characteristics provide important insight into flare energetics and may reveal the physical processes or mechanisms associated with any helioseismic responses to flares; in turn, this may better inform us as to the origin of mechanisms driving coronal shockwaves not in the presence of a CME, as these mechanisms may be similar to those of sunquakes.
-Thus, we would initially expect their X-ray characteristics to be similar to flares responsible for helioseismic activity, or at the very least, have different characteristics from flares associated with CME-driven coronal waves.
-A series of recent studies found that the total magnetic energy released during a solar flare/CME event is partitioned as $51\%\pm 17\%$ for electron acceleration, $17\%\pm 17\% $ for ion acceleration, $7\% \pm 14\%$ for CME kinetic energies, and $7\%\pm 17\%$ for direct heating \citep{Aschwanden2019}.
-Most of these processes can be observed in soft X-ray (SXR) and extreme ultraviolet (EUV) emission.
+Characteristics of X-ray emission during solar flares provide important insight into energetics and may reveal the physical processes or mechanisms associated with helioseismic or atmospheric responses.
+In turn, this may better inform us about the origin of mechanisms driving coronal shockwaves not in the presence of a CME, as these mechanisms may be similar to those of sunquakes.
+A significant proportion of flare energy contributes to particle acceleration, as a series of recent studies found that the total magnetic energy released during a solar flare/CME event is partitioned as $51\%\pm 17\%$ for electron acceleration, $17\%\pm 17\% $ for ion acceleration, $7\% \pm 14\%$ for CME kinetic energies, and $7\%\pm 17\%$ for direct heating \citep{Aschwanden2019}.
+Most of these processes can be observed in soft X-ray (SXR) and extreme ultraviolet emissions.
+CME-driven and particle acceleration generation of coronal waves are inherently different; the former is associated with expanding CME shocks, whereas the latter directly deposits energy into the atmosphere that generates an expanding pressure wave.
+Thus, we would initially expect the X-ray characteristics of particle-beam-driven flares with coronal waves to resemble flares responsible for helioseismic activity, or at the very least, differ significantly from CME eruptions initiated by flares.

 We divide this paper into four main sections.
-Section \ref{sec:intro} is the introduction and motivation for this research on coronal waves.
+Section \ref{sec:intro} is the introduction and motivation for this research on coronal waves, associated with solar flares.
 Section \ref{sec:methods} outlines the methodology for collecting and analyzing the data, using observational and computational methods.
-Section \ref{sec:results} highlights the results found with histogram and scatterplot visualizations from both the observational methods of AIA and the computational methods from the Geostationary Operational Environmental Satellite (GOES) soft X-ray (SXR) data \citep{Bornmann1996}.
+In Section \ref{sec:results}, we examine the influence of CME presence on the kinematics of the coronal waves and the X-ray characteristics of the associated flares.
 Section \ref{sec:conclusion} summarizes our results and draws conclusions based on the data and their implications for future studies.